plantinformatics/pretzel/README.md

 ```
 cd lb4app
+nvm use 16
 EMAIL_VERIFY=NONE AUTH=ALL node lb3app/server/server.js
 ```

+_If port 5000 is in use, change the default port to 5001 in lb4app/lb3app/.env_

 Note that this runs the app without any authentication or security and is only suitable for local installs or internal networks.
 See below for details on setting up user accounts and authentication.

 ### Checking things are running